Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-clean-fish-tank-properly.md

 The filter houses much of your tank's beneficial bacteria.
 Clean carefully to preserve the nitrogen cycle.

-## Common Aquarium Cleaning Mistakes
+## Common aquarium cleaning mistakes

-- **Using soap or household cleaners:** Toxic to fish, requires complete tank restart
+- Using soap or household cleaners: Toxic to fish, requires complete tank restart
-- **Cleaning too thoroughly:** Destroys beneficial bacteria, causes ammonia spikes
+- Cleaning too thoroughly: Destroys beneficial bacteria, causes ammonia spikes
-- **Over-cleaning the gravel:** Removes too much biological filtration
+- Over-cleaning the gravel: Removes too much biological filtration
-- **Changing too much water at once:** Causes temperature and chemistry shock
+- Changing too much water at once: Causes temperature and chemistry shock
-- **Using tap water without conditioner:** Chlorine kills beneficial bacteria and can harm fish
+- Using tap water without conditioner: Chlorine kills beneficial bacteria and can harm fish
-- **Cleaning everything at once:** Creates instability rather than maintaining balance
+- Cleaning everything at once: Creates instability rather than maintaining balance
-- **Rinsing filter media in tap water:** Kills beneficial bacteria colonies
+- Rinsing filter media in tap water: Kills beneficial bacteria colonies

-## Signs Your Tank Needs Maintenance Before the Schedule
+## Signs your tank needs maintenance before the schedule

 Even with regular cleaning, watch for signs that immediate attention is needed:

-- **Cloudy water:** Usually indicates bacterial blooms or excess nutrients
+- Cloudy water: Usually indicates bacterial blooms or excess nutrients
-- **Strong odors:** Shouldn't smell—good aquariums have minimal scent
+- Strong odors: Shouldn't smell—good aquariums have minimal scent
-- **Excessive algae growth:** Rapid spread indicates water quality issues
+- Excessive algae growth: Rapid spread indicates water quality issues
-- **Fish behavior changes:** Lethargy, swimming at surface, or gasping indicate problems
+- Fish behavior changes: Lethargy, swimming at surface, or gasping indicate problems
-- **Visible algae on ornaments:** Time to scrub before it becomes difficult
+- Visible algae on ornaments: Time to scrub before it becomes difficult
-- **Reduced water flow:** Filter needs cleaning or maintenance
+- Reduced water flow: Filter needs cleaning or maintenance
-- **Temperature fluctuations:** Heater may need repair or replacement
+- Temperature fluctuations: Heater may need repair or replacement

-## People Also Ask
+## People also ask

 **Q: Can I use bleach to clean my fish tank?**
 A: No, never.
 Bleach is toxic to fish and can permanently leach chemicals into your tank's silicone seals.
 If you must use bleach on tank equipment (only for complete sterile restart), use 1 part bleach to 19 parts water, rinse thoroughly, then dechlorinate multiple times.
 For normal tank maintenance, water and aquarium-safe products only.